RARangel/PyBer_Analysis/README.md

 # Module 5: PyBer_Analysis
 ## Overview of Project
 The objective is to provide a summary DataFrame of the PyBer ride-sharing data by city type.
+This report summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ### Deliverables
 Deliverable 1: A ride-sharing summary DataFrame by city type: [file](analysis/Stats_per_City_Type_Chart.PNG).